 Get a trial force org.
 If you do not have an external id field called

-external_id__c you will need to create one in your org.
+external_id__c you will need to create one in your on the account object in Salesforce.
 You need to insure that it's a text field and it's set up as an external id.

 Click on this button: